AyraBlack/anaudr-carousel-system/carousel-rules.md

 The footer should feel structured, quiet, and consistent.

+### Footer divider consistency rule

+If a carousel uses a footer divider, it must be consistent across all standard slides.

+This includes:
+- same horizontal position
+- same width
+- same opacity
+- same stroke or border style
+- same spacing from bottom content and footer text

+Do not let the divider appear on some standard slides and disappear on others unless there is a deliberate exception for the cover or final CTA slide.

 ## Slide number rules

 Slide numbers are mandatory from slide 2 to the final slide.